 Flux Core Welding Polarity

-Similar to using a battery where you have a positive terminal and a negative terminal the electrical circuit for flux core welding needs to be set correctly for successful welding.
+Like using a battery where you have a positive terminal and a negative terminal the electrical circuit for flux core welding needs to be set correctly for successful welding.

 Self shielded flux core wire needs what is called straight polarity.
 Sometimes it is referred to as MIG gun negative or you may hear the term DCEN used.
 DCEN stands for Direct Current Electrode Negative.